reiniscimurs/DRL-robot-navigation/README.md

 # DRL-robot-navigation

-Deep Reinforcement Learning for mobile robot navigation in ROS Gazebo simulator.
+Turtlebot branch of Deep Reinforcement Learning for mobile robot navigation in ROS Gazebo simulator.
 Using Twin Delayed Deep Deterministic Policy Gradient (TD3) neural network, a robot learns to navigate to a random goal point in a simulated environment while avoiding obstacles.
 Obstacles are detected by laser readings and a goal is given to the robot in polar coordinates.
 Trained in ROS Gazebo simulator with PyTorch.
 Tested with ROS Noetic on Ubuntu 20.04 with python 3.8.10 and pytorch 1.10.

 **Installation and code overview tutorial available** [here](https://medium.com/@reinis_86651/deep-reinforcement-learning-in-mobile-robot-navigation-tutorial-part1-installation-d62715722303)